stevenjgibbons/ccdtest/README.md

 # ccdtest
 Cross-Correlation Differential Time ESTimator (ccdtest)

-This program requires SAC and uses the XAPIIR library (Harris, 1990)
+This program requires SAC and uses the XAPIIR library (Harris, 1990).
+This whole library is provided in the single source file XAPIIR.f.
+(The XAPIIR routines are entirely third party software.)